National Institute for Land and Infrastructure Management

 Date of Issue:2016.6

-Author:Keita ARAKANE, Naoyuki SONE, Masao KURIHARA
+Author:Keita ARAGANE, Naoyuki SONE, Masao KURIHARA

 This document is based on discussions with academics in the “Study Group on the Future Basic Green Plan” established by the National Institute for Land and Infrastructure Management (NILIM) from FY2013 to FY2015, as well as on the collection and analysis of advanced case studies from Japan and abroad.
 This report is based on discussions with academics at the “Study Group on the Future of Basic Green Space Planning” and on the collection and analysis of advanced examples of domestic and international initiatives.